mr-stringer/gs2/readme.md

     "EndYear":2020
 }
 ```

 With a valid configuration file in place, gs2 can be launched from the command line.

 ## Output

 gs2 is very chatty and will produce a lot of output to screen.
 Any problems found should be printed to screen too in (hopefully) plain English.

+## Hints and Tips

+Tune the configuration file for best performance.
+Start with a low number of workers, customers and orders.
+A resonable starting point would be 8 workers, 1000 customers and 100,000 orders.

+Performance may be constrianed by either gs2 (high CPU use on the gs2 host), the HANA database (high CPU or disk throuhput on the DB host) or even network saturation.
+Use the system monitoring tools at your disposal to help figure out the bottleneck.